Practical wildlife help · Massachusetts

 What to Do If a Bird Hits Your Window in Massachusetts

-Window-strike birds often look dead, then start moving again, which is why people are never sure whether to leave them alone or step in.
+Birds that hit windows often look worse than they are, then worsen again after a short recovery.
 This guide explains the quiet-box approach, when not to feed or give water, and when the bird needs licensed help instead of more waiting.

 Tree nests